Sturisoma graffini

-Sturisoma graffini is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the Madre de Dios River basin in Peru.
+Sturisoma graffini is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish occurs in the Madre de Dios River basin, as well as in the drainages of the Manu and Tambopata, in Peru.
+It may also be found in Bolivia.
 It was described in 2018 by Alejandro Londoño-Burbano of the Federal University of Rio de Janeiro on the basis of its distinctive coloration and morphology.
-Its specific name, graffini, honors the singer and evolutionary biologist Greg Graffin.
-FishBase does not yet list this species.

 Etymology

 The fish is named in honor of Greg Graffin (b.
-1964), “lead singer of the punk rock band Bad Religion, Ph.D. in Zoology, part time life sciences, palaeontology and evolution professor at University of California, Los Angeles and Cornell University.
+1964), lead singer of the punk rock band Bad Religion, Ph.D. in Zoology, part time life sciences, palaeontology and evolution professor at University of California, Los Angeles and Cornell University.